ChalmersGU-data-structure-courses/OpenDSA/RST/en/Glossary.rst

       :to-term: asymptotic algorithm analysis :label: formal synonym

-      A method for estimating the efficiency of an algorithm or computer program by identifying its :term:`growth rate`.
+      A method for estimating the efficiency of an algorithm or computer program by identifying its :term:`asymptotic complexity`, the :term:`growth rate` of its complexity function.
       Asymptotic analysis also gives a way to define the inherent difficulty of a :term:`problem`.
       We frequently use the term :term:`algorithm analysis` to mean